dronekit/dronekit-python/docs/examples/mission_basic.rst

 .. code:: python

     while True:
-    nextcommand=vehicle.commands.next
+        nextwaypoint =vehicle.commands.next
-    if nextcommand > 1:
+        if nextwaypoint  > 1:
-        print 'Distance to waypoint (%s): %s' % (nextcommand, distance_to_current_waypoint()) if nextcommand==3: #Skip to next waypoint
-        print 'Skipping to Waypoint 4 when reach waypoint 3' vehicle.commands.next=4
+            print 'Distance to waypoint (%s): %s' % (nextwaypoint, distance_to_current_waypoint()) if nextwaypoint ==3: #Skip to next waypoint print 'Skipping to Waypoint 4 when reach waypoint 3' vehicle.commands.next=4
-    if nextcommand==5: #Skip to next waypoint
-        print "Exit 'standard' mission when start heading to final waypoint (5)" break;
+        if nextwaypoint ==5: #Skip to next waypoint print "Exit 'standard' mission when start heading to final waypoint (5)" break;
         time.sleep(1)

 When the vehicle starts the 5th command the loop breaks and the mode is set to RTL (return to launch).